jfspps/Spring-Reactive-Demo/README.md

 The processing stage is handled by the `Processor` interface and is both a Subscriber and Publisher in character.

 The Publisher offers a Subscription.
 The subscriber then requests to subscribe to the subscription.
 This initiates a reactive stream between the Subscriber and Publisher (via the Subscription).
 The flow rate is characterised by a 'back pressure' whereby the Subscriber is only fed as much data as it needs and signals to the Publisher how much to send through a back-pressure mechanism.
 The Subscriber sends messages which the Publisher can monitor.

+The reader is directed to the [unit tests](./src/test/java/com/jfspps/reactiveapps/ReactiveExamplesTest.java) for a demonstration of reactive programming.